tdolivierth7/realworld-cicd-pipeline-project/README.md

         Operator (Is greater than) - Value: 10
     ![SonarQubeSetup3!](https://github.com/awanmbandi/realworld-cicd-pipeline-project/raw/zdocs/images/Screen%20Shot%202023-04-24%20at%2011.02.36%20AM.png)

-    - Add Quality to SonarQube Project
+    - Add Quality Gate to SonarQube Project
     -  ``NOTE:`` Make sure to update the `SonarQube` stage in your `Jenkinsfile` and Test the Pipeline so your project will be visible on the SonarQube Project Dashboard.
     - Click on `Projects`
     - Click on your project name `JavaWebApp-Project`